 Sec.
 507.2.2 Water tanks.
 Water tanks for private residential fire protection, when authorized by the fire code official, shall comply with Table 507.2.2 and be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC.
 Water tanks for commercial fire protection, when authorized by the fire code official, shall be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC.
-Water tanks are only allowed if a letter from the applicable water district is provided stating that extending the water line and adding a hydrant is unserviceable.
+Water tanks are only allowed as determined by the fire code official if a letter from the applicable water district is provided stating that the district would not be able to provide service (proper fire flow) if the water line were extended and a hydrant installed.

-R TABI ESIDENTIAL WATE LE 507.2.2 R TANK REQUI REMENTS
+TABLE 507.2.2

-Building Gallons Per Minute Capacity Duration
+RESIDENTIAL WATER TANK REQUIREMENTS Building Gallons Per Minute Capacity Duration

+Building Gallons Per Minute 4

 Square Feet Water Flow Gallons Minutes

 Up to 1,500 250 5,000 20

 Over 1,500 250 10,000 40